julianpeeters/artisanal-pickle-maker/README.md

   _Datatypes_ - All basic Scala datatypes, lists, options, and user-defined datatypes

-  _Scala Version_ - Reproduces a Scala 2.11 signatures byte-for-byte (see releases for lesser version of Scala).
+  _Scala Version_ - Reproduces a Scala 2.11 signatures byte-for-byte (see releases for lesser versions of Scala).

 ##In the future:##